lino-framework/book/docs/specs/memo.rst

 .. function:: truncate_comment(html_str, max_p_len=None)

-    Return a shortened preview of a html string, containing at most one paragraph with at most `max_p_len` characters.
+    Return the first paragraph of a string that can be either HTML or plain text, containing at most one paragraph with at most `max_p_len` characters.

     :html_str: the raw string of html
     :max_p_len: max number of characters in the paragraph.